UO-CS210/06-Boggle/docs/HOWTO.md

 omega
 big-time
 dEltA
+bed
 gamma
 is
 ```

 ### Filtering the word list

-The list of words returned by `read_dict` is _filtered_ to contain
+The list of words returned by `read_dict` should be _filtered_ to
+contain
-only words that are valid in Boggle:  They must contain at least
+only words that are valid in Boggle:  They must contain at
+least
 three letters, and they must contain only letters.
 For this we
 will write a short supporting function `allowed`: